-There are days when it is too much.
+Whether you are a leader in your home, or a leader at work or church, there are days when it is too much.
 There are moments when internally you are yelling “Why can’t I just take care of myself and not have to take care of everyone else?!?”
 There are moments when you catch your breath, but only until the hammer smashes down again.
 And then another moment of rest, but only until you are placed into the fire.
 But there is a reason for the heat.
 There is a purpose for the pressure.
 You are being sharpened with every moment that you endure.
 And when you emerge, you have been transformed into an instrument that can handle new challenges and accomplish things that were never possible before.

-In Lincoln’s case, we will never know what he could have accomplished.
+In Abraham Lincoln’s case, we will never know what he could have accomplished.
 Tragically, the “man of steel and velvet” was prevented from completing his dream of reunification and national healing only a few days after the war ended.
 Of all the “What If’s” in history, I find this to be one of the most gut-wrenching.
 Lincoln had emerged from years of agony with steely resolve and tender concern for the country that he served, both its North and South.
 He inspired the nation with his intent to unify the country “with malice towards none” and “with charity for all.”
 His trials had prepared him for this very moment.

 But instead, evil struck him down.
 The same evil that had troubled the American shores from the first time Columbus opened the New World to the Old.
 The evil that oppressed the vulnerable for the enrichment of the powerful.
 The evil that stole freedom from one group to provide convenience for another.
 The evil that broke up families and robbed children of their innocence.
 This evil threatened to divide the nation in the 1700’s and finally succeeded in the 1800’s.
 And without Lincoln’s post-war leadership, it continued to divide the nation throughout much of the 1900’s.
 As Lincoln himself said, the compromises that the Founders made with the evil only delayed the natural consequences of the evil.

 Lincoln triumphed over the evil of slavery and oversaw the ending of the Civil War.
 But then his leadership role was cut short by those who hated him for his firm opposition to the evil.
 But Lincoln’s life was far from wasted!
-His vision and leadership brought freedom to 4 million people, reunited a divided nation, and his example has inspired us for 149 years after his death.
+His vision and leadership brought freedom to 4 million people, reunited a divided nation, and his example has inspired us for more than 150 years after his death.
 Or to quote Carl Sandburg, “So perhaps we may say that the well assured and most enduring memorial to Lincoln is invisibly there, today, tomorrow and for a long time yet to come in the hearts of lovers of liberty, men and women who understand that wherever there is freedom there have been those who fought and sacrificed for it.”

 On President’s day I am remembering that leadership is a painful and difficult calling, but God uses each and every one of us who will have the courage to do what is right.
 Our world needs us badly; for without us, evil will be unopposed and the vulnerable will have no one to protect them.
 Be willing to lead, and be alert!